 - Fill in or edit the title field on the Image Options screen.
 Remember renaming your file with a good, SEO-friendly name?
 That name becomes part of the image’s URL.
 WordPress also automatically uses that name in the image title field.
 You may need to remove hyphens or clean it up a little before continuing.

 - Fill in the Alt text.
 Search engines focus on this text to discover what your image is about.
 It’s another opportunity to include short, descriptive text that should naturally contain keywords you’re pursuing.

 - Set your image alignment.
 WordPress offers four options.
-Left puts your image on the left and wraps the text around the right site.
+The lef option puts your blog post image on the left and wraps the text around the right site.
 Right alignment does the opposite.
 Center alignment centers your image without any text wrapping.
 None will left align your image without text wrapping.